-ICBC’s Low Velocity Impact Policy has been previously discussed in the December 8, 2012 article on the Einfeld Law Blog, which can be viewed here.
-The Low Velocity Impact Policy is based upon the belief that an injury cannot occur in a minor motor vehicle accident.
-Despite the fact this conclusion has been rejected by the medical literature, the engineering science, and the courts, ICBC continues to raise this defence to try to deny legitimate injury claims.
+We have dealt in another article about ICBC’s Low Velocity Impact Policy which can be viewed here.
+This Policy claims that a minor motor vehicle accident cannot cause injury.
+Despite this conclusion being rejected by medical literature, engineering science, and the Courts, ICBC continues to raise this defence in its attempt to deny legitimate injury claims.

 In Sloane v.
-Hill, 2008 BCSC 1931, Mr. Justice Grist excluded such pictures from the trial evidence on that basis, stating at paragraph 20:
+Hill, 2008 BCSC 1931, Mr. Justice Grist excluded such pictures from the trial evidence on that basis:

 … the no, or as here, minimal damage philosophy of the insurer has no application in court.
 The only purpose in leaving the evidence with the jury would be to have them speculate on matters often counterintuitive.

 There is no rule of law or legal principle that a victim of a low velocity impact does not suffer an injury compensable in law.
 In each case, it is a question of fact.

 The law is clear however, that ICBC’s Low Velocity Impact Policy is not a legal principle, nor is it a valid legal defence.